 What are the symptoms of low testosterone?

 Low testosterone levels can cause a host of symptoms affecting both your sexual health and overall health.
 Testosterone deficiency has been found to be a cause of scarring in the penis, which can contribute to erectile dysfunction (but testosterone alone will not reverse it).
-If you have ED, Dr. Aldren may recommend adding GAINSWave or PRP to hormone treatment to improve penis function.
+If you have ED, Dr. Aldren may recommend adding PRP to hormone treatment to improve penis function.

 Some of the most common symptoms of low testosterone include: